shawnyu5/dotfiles/cheatsheets/git_cheatsheet.md

 # git push origin main

 Push to remote repository

 origin - name of repository

 main - branch name

 # git pull

 Gets any changes from the repository to the local machine

 # git branch <new branch name>

-creates a branch with that name
+Creates a branch with that name

 # git branch

-list all existing branches
+List all existing branches

 # git checkout <existing branch name>